vbrusca/ZigMatrixUtils/guides/cofactor_matrices_2.md

 41 try std.testing.expectEqual(cofA[1], (detXmtx2(&res) * cofXmtxSign(0, 1, true)));
 </pre>

-A more direct way to handle calculating the cofactor matrix is to use a function specific for the matrix size.
+A more direct way to handle calculating the cofactor matrix is to use a function specific for the given matrix size.
 For a 3x3 matrix you can use <b>cofXmtx3</b> as shown below on line 6.

 <!-- //"XMTX: cofXmtx3 test" -->
 <pre>